 The former SPR brine pond was closed in 1999.
 The final annual structural inspection of the brine pond, made in November 1998, concluded that no obvious structural compromises of the pond's integrity had occurred.
-From the time when the pond had all its contained liquids and solids removed late in 1998 until the close of 2006, the shallow ground water has not moved more than about 40 feet laterally.
+From the time when the pond had all its contained liquids and solids removed late in 1998 until the close of 2006, the shallow ground water has not moved more than about 45 feet laterally.
 Given the anticipated long lag-time for vertical migration and then the lateral distance required to be covered to the nearest wells, it may be some time for any potential post-closure salinity changes to become evident in the monitoring.

 Southeast of the SOC and adjacent to an anhydrite disposal area used during early construction is a second area where elevated salinity ground water is found.
 The limited area of contamination is intercepted in the shallow zone by well BM MW5S and perhaps BM PZ3S and has been relatively consistent over the history of long term monitoring.
 The VWS study indicated these wells may be affected more by diffusion than by flow gradient, especially at well BM PZ3S which is somewhat on the up-flow side of the closed anhydrite disposal pit.
-The five-year trending charts for both of these wells has indicated a general freshening with time continuing into 2006 for well BM PZ3S, although well BM MW5 reveals a slight upward trend in response to an uptick in 2006.
-In the short-term (2006) there is a big swing evident with the data from BM MW5 versus the downswing observed in CY2005, this can only be speculated to be a response to the general ground water movements or a response to localized historical rainfall conditions (post drought).
+The five-year trending charts for both of these wells indicates a reversal this year of the general freshening with time found into 2006.
+In the short-term (2007) there are big swings evident with the entire dataset from BM MW5 which can only be speculated to be a response to the general ground water movements or a response to localized historical rainfall conditions (post drought).

 A suspect brine contamination source south of the site's maintenance building may be producing another area of elevated salinity.
-A definite source has not been identified or associated with any known historical SPR operations or incidents, and is therefore most likely predates SPR activity.
-Salinity measurements exceeding ambient levels (> 20 ppt) have been observed historically in both zones at wells BM MW2S and BM MW2D, with the shallow well BM MW2S remaining below 20 ppt from 2000 through 2006 with continuing improving quality.
+A definite source has not been identified or associated with any known historical SPR operations or incidents, and it therefore most likely predates SPR activity.
+Salinity measurements exceeding ambient levels (> 20 ppt) have been observed historically in both zones at wells BM MW2S and BM MW2D, with the shallow well BM MW2S fluctuating at or below 10 ppt from 2003 through 2007.
 This area is masked when contoured, falling under the general "blanket" of the effects associated with the pre-SPR brining operations located in the north central portion of the site already described.
 This area may therefore be considered part and parcel of that historic saltwater release; being affected more by diffusion and dispersion rather than direct flow.